welcome-party/samo-manager/README.md

 ```
 solana config set --url devnet
 ```
-- And update your Anchor.toml file.
+- And update your Anchor.toml file
 - Airdrop yourself some money if necessary: `solana airdrop 5`

 # Build and deploy